top of page

 In this article, I will delve into why the bench press is a critical tool for Strongman success, the variations that best carry over to overhead pressing, and how moving the pecs and upper body musculature through full ranges of motion can improve not just pressing strength but overall athletic performance.
 By the end, I hope to have convinced even the staunchest critics of its relevance, and if you’re looking to optimise your Strongman programming, my coaching services could help you unlock new levels of strength.

-Why Strongman Athletes Should Bench Press
+Why Strongman Competitors Should Bench Press

 At first glance, the bench press might seem like an outlier in Strongman training.
 After all, the sport’s primary focus is on overhead pressing, deadlifting, and various event-specific movements.
 However, dismissing the bench press overlooks several key benefits that can directly improve a Strongman’s performance.